Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/README.md

 * SQL Server 2012<br />
   Download the .iso file from [here](https://mega.nz/#!9mgBCYaQ!qbbehFKVTtcYVk6CCe3AQ6ptYYLKc6vz-7YWssiea3Q) and launch it.
 * Neo4j 3.2.3<br />
   Download the Neo4j from [here](https://neo4j.com/download/community-edition/) and install it.
+After launching Neo4j, a web page need to be loaded by browser to manipulate the database.
+* OrientDB 2.2.18<br />
+  Download and extract OrientDB by selecting the appropriate package provided on [OrientDB download website](http://orientdb.com/orientdb/).
+Start the server by running the **server.bat** (Windows System) scripts located in the bin folder.
+Once OrientDB is running, enter the following URL in a browser window: http://localhost:2480.
+This is the Studio which is a web tool for Databases.
 * Data Preprocessing<br />
   1. The original data are stored as xlsx files.
 SQL Server 2012 Import Wizard is capable to import xls file.
-However, the excel(xls) file       has a row limitation so we have to separate the data into multiple files then import it into SQL DB respectively. [csci5559_database.7z]( Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/csci5559_database.7z ) is the database backup.<br />
+However, the excel(xls) file has a row limitation so we have to separate the data into multiple files then import it into SQL DB respectively. [csci5559_database.7z](https://github.com/Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/blob/master/csci5559_database.7z) is the database backup.<br />
   2. Execute [SQLCreateAssocaition.sql]( Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/SQLCreateAssociation.sql ) to create Association table.<br />
      ![image](https://user-images.githubusercontent.com/31550461/30353432-0db7412c-97e3-11e7-991a-6aae74bb55bf.png)<br />
 * Data Exportion<br />
-  The Association table can be exported as [972K.csv]()<br />
+  The Association table can be exported as [972K.csv](https://github.com/Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/blob/master/Dataset/972K.7z)<br />
 * Data Importion<br />
-  After launching Neo4j, a web page need to be loaded by browser to manipulate the database.
   Neo4j can import data simply through a bunch of **Cypher statements** which is very intuitive.<br />
   **Add item nodes:**

   ```